kyle-tennison/notes/lecture notes/ME-2016 (python)/Optimization.md

 ## Gradient Descent

-Covered in my other note: [2.
-Gradient Descent](2.%20Gradient%20Descent.md)
+Covered in my other note: [Gradient Descent](Gradient%20Descent.md)

 The *first order* condition that $f'(x^*)=0$ can be expressed as: